 Operations Analysis: Analyzing needs and product requirements to create a design.

-In 2016, there was an estimated number of 14,600 jobs in the United States for Set and Exhibit Designer.
+There were about 14,600 jobs for Set and Exhibit Designer in 2016 (in the United States).
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Set and Exhibit Designer by 2026.
 There will be an estimated 1,600 positions for Set & Exhibit Designer per year.

 The states with the most job growth for Set & Exhibit Designer are Georgia, Utah, and Nevada.
 Watch out if you plan on working in South Carolina, Nebraska, or Maine.
 These states have the worst job growth for this type of profession.

 Set & Exhibit Designer Salary

 Set and Exhibit Designers make between $29,810 and $103,480 a year.

 Set and Exhibit Designers who work in District of Columbia, New York, or Oregon, make the highest salaries.

 How much do Set and Exhibit Designers make in each U.S. state?

 What Tools do Set and Exhibit Designers Use?